Sea captain: Skipper

-A skipper (sometimes also serving as the helmansperson, helmsman, or driver) is a person who has command of a boat or watercraft or tug, more or less equivalent to "captain in charge aboard ship."
+A skipper (sometimes also serving as the helmsman, helmansperson, or driver) is a person who has command of a boat or watercraft or tug, more or less equivalent to "captain in charge aboard ship".
 At sea, or upon lakes and rivers, the skipper as shipmaster or captain has command over the whole crew.
 The skipper may or may not be the owner of the boat.

-The word is derived from the Dutch word schipper; schip is Dutch for "ship".
-In Dutch sch- is pronounced /nl/ and English-speakers rendered this as /[sk]/.
+The word is derived from the Middle Dutch scipper (Modern Dutch schipper), from scip ('ship').

 The word "skipper" is used more than "captain" for some types of craft, for example fishing boats.

 It is also more frequently used than captain with privately owned noncommercial or semi-commercial vessels, such as small yachts and other recreational boats, mostly in cases where the person in command of the boat may not be a licensed or professional captain, suggesting the term is less formal.
 In the U.S., a "skipper" who is in command of a charter vessel that carries paying passengers must be licensed by a state or the United States Coast Guard.
 If the vessel carries over six paying passengers, it must be an "inspected vessel" and a higher class license must be obtained by the skipper/master depending on the vessel's gross tons.

 In the Royal Navy, Royal Marines, U.S. Navy, U.S. Marine Corps, U.S. Coast Guard, and merchant naval slang, it is a term used in reference to the commanding officer of any ship, base, or other command regardless of rank.
 It is generally only applied to someone who has earned the speaker's respect, and only used with the permission of the commander/commanding officer in question.

 Skipper RNR was an actual rank used in the British Royal Naval Reserve for skippers of fishing boats who were members of the service.
-It was equivalent to Warrant Officer.
-Skippers could also be promoted to Chief Skipper RNR (equivalent to Commissioned Warrant Officer) and Skipper Lieutenant RNR.
+It was equivalent to warrant officer.
+Skippers could also be promoted to chief skipper RNR (equivalent to Commissioned Warrant Officer) and skipper lieutenant RNR.